Frequently Asked Questions

 No. The Worldcoin Foundation and its contributor Tools for Humanity never have and never will sell any personal data.
 Read more about the Worldcoin approach to data collection, handling and privacy in the Privacy Notice and the Worldcoin blog.

 You can delete your profile data, including optional biometric images, at any time.
-To do so navigate to Privacy settings on your World App, and select Delete My Data under Manage tab.
+To do so, navigate to Security & Privacy within Settings on your World App, and select Request Data Deletion under the Data Requests section.
 Keep in mind that clearing your profile is a permanent action and you will not be able to recover the deleted information.
 For a step-by-step guide, click here.

 Yes, any personal data shared with Worldcoin is encrypted in transit and at rest.
 Read more about the Worldcoin approach to data collection, handling and privacy in the Worldcoin Privacy Notice.